 Of important note, Nazlini is also a town of artists.
 Nazlini has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Nazlini’s character.

-Telecommuters are a relatively large percentage of the workforce: 25.58% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.58% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Nazlini is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Nazlini does not have a public transit system used by locals to get to and from work.

 The population of Nazlini has a very low overall level of education: only 6.53% of people over 25 hold a 4-year college degree or higher.